 Are you ready for this?

-- 84% of Americans reside in areas that have experienced natural disasters in the last three years
+- 84% of Americans reside in areas that have experienced recent natural disasters

 - 54% reside in areas that have experienced major natural disasters including earthquakes, floods, hurricanes, tornadoes, or wildfires